Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 Photons

-In 1905, Albert Einstein introduced the concept of photons to explain the photoelectric effect, demonstrating that light consists of discrete packets of energy.
-While Einstein’s work was foundational in the development of quantum theory, the term “photon” was later coined by Gilbert N. Lewis in 1926 to describe these quantum units of light.
+In 1905, Albert Einstein explained the photoelectric effect in terms of discrete packets of energy.
+While Einstein’s work was foundational to the development of quantum theory, the term “photon” was coined later in 1926 by Gilbert N. Lewis to describe these quantum units of light.
+In Quantum Electrodynamics (QED), as discussed earlier, the electromagnetic field is quantized, and photons are its quanta, or individual excitations.

 Real photons

-In QED, real photons are excitations of the electromagnetic field.
-Their energy is related to their frequency by the equation E=hf, where E is energy, h is Planck’s constant, and f is the frequency.
-Real photons can be emitted by various sources, such as stars or light bulbs, and can travel vast distances without losing energy.
-They can be reflected off surfaces of everyday objects or absorbed by particles, including electrons.
-For instance, the energy of photons absorbed by electrons in the leaves of plants play a crucial role in photosynthesis.
-Real photons also exhibit wave-particle duality, behaving as both waves and particles, and account for the entire electromagnetic spectrum.
+Real photons are the observable particles that constitute electromagnetic radiation, including visible light.
+These massless particles travel at the speed of light in a vacuum and are emitted or absorbed when electrons transition between energy levels within atoms.
+Their energy, frequency, and wavelength determine the characteristics of electromagnetic radiation, from radio waves to gamma rays.
+In Quantum Electrodynamics (QED), real photons are the excitations of the electromagnetic field.
+The energy of a real photon is related to its frequency by the equation E=hf, where E is energy, h is Planck’s constant, and f is frequency.
+Real photons can be emitted by various sources, such as the sun, lasers, and atomic transitions, and can travel vast distances without losing energy.
+They can also be reflected off surfaces or absorbed by particles such as electrons.
+For example, the energy from photons absorbed by electrons in the leaves of plants plays a crucial role in photosynthesis.
+Real photons exhibit wave-particle duality, behaving both as waves and particles and constitute the entire electromagnetic spectrum.

 Virtual photons

-Quantized units & probabilistic behaviour
+Quantized units

 Probabilistic behaviour